-- ●A leased line speed– is the speed of data transfer that your business receives.
+Is the speed of data transfer that your business receives.
 With standard business broadband, the actual received speed is usually a little lower than the speed advertised by the internet service provider due to contention.
 However, with a fibre leased line, speed is guaranteed.
 It’s exactly what it says on the tin.
 This is your download speed AND upload speed.

-- ●A leased line bearer – speed is the speed of data transfer that the fibre leased line is capable of; it’s maximum speed of transfer.
+– speed is the speed of data transfer that the fibre leased line is capable of; it’s maximum speed of transfer.
 In some cases, the maximum speed transfer of the line may correspond to the received speed, especially if you’ve opted for a very fast service, such as a 10Gb leased line.
 Other times, the bearer might be capable of faster transfer than is required.

 Customising Your Leased Line

 When you choose to install a leased line, you’ll have many options that let you tailor your service to meet your needs more accurately; one of these options will be the size of the leased line bearer.
-Some businesses opt for a bearer that matches their upload and download speed requirements, and this is often the most cost effective way of leased line installation.
+Some businesses opt for a bearer that matches their upload and download speed requirements, and this is often the most cost-effective way of leased line installation.
 However, other businesses opt for a bearer that is larger than what they require at the time.
 Why?
 It’s a technique known as ‘future proofing’.

 Future Proofing Your Business

 When you opt for a leased line bearer larger than what you currently need, you’re giving your business an opportunity to further grow and develop in the future.
 Imagine that a 20Mb leased line is suitable for your business right now.
 What’s going to happen 2 years down the line?
 5 years down the line?
-A larger bearer makes it quick and easy to up your speed to meet your needs, while increasing the size of the bearer at a later date can not only be costly, but also time consuming due to construction work, too.
+A larger bearer makes it quick and easy to up your speed to meet your needs, while increasing the size of the bearer at a later date can not only be costly but also time-consuming due to construction work, too.
 In many cases, opting for a larger bearer can be a very suitable option for many emerging businesses.

 Leased Line Form